Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI). VIII. New galaxy-scale lenses from the HSC SSP: Lens Search

-{\sc YattaLens} then creates sets of arcs with a $g-i < 2.0$, which removes contaminants such as satellite galaxies that happen to be elongated tangential to the lens galaxy.
+{\sc YattaLens} then applies a color cut of $g-i < 2.0$ to the lensed arc candidates.
+This cut removes satellite galaxies that happen to be elongated tangential to the lens galaxy, which is a frequent source of contamination.
 The object fluxes in the $g$ and $i$-bands are measured by summing over the pixels in the $g$-band footprint from {\sc SExtractor}, factoring in an additional 20\% systematic uncertainty that accounts for residuals in the lens light subtraction.
 Different objects are considered to be multiple lensed images of the same source if their $g-i$ color is consistent within $2\sigma$.
 Other arc-like objects with a different color that are within 1.3 times the distance of the farthest arc candidate from the lens are classified as foreground objects and are fitted with a S\'{e}rsic profile.
 Further-away objects are masked out.
 This process is then repeated for non-arc-like objects.

 Each set of arcs is then fit with a simple lens model consisting of a singular isothermal ellipsoid (SIE).
 The source light is modeled as a circular exponential profile.
 The mass centroid is fixed to the lens light centroid.
 The model's free parameters are the lens Einstein radius, lens axis ratio and associated position angle, the source position, source effective radius, and the amplitude of the lens, source, and foreground objects' surface brightness distributions.
 Foreground objects are treated as massless and do not contribute to the lens potential.
 The maximum-likelihood model fit is found using a modified version of the code developed by \citet{auger+2011}.
+We do not report the lens model parameters, as YattaLens is designed purely for identifying lens candidates rather than detailed modeling, and the best-fit parameters can often be substantially off from the true values (A. Sonnenfeld, private communication).

 {\sc YattaLens} also fits the image with a ring galaxy model and a S\'{e}rsic model with disky/boxy isophotes to see if either can fit the data better than the lens model.
 This filters out common interlopers such as spiral arms and elongated foreground galaxies.
 If the lens model has a higher $\chi^{2}$ than the ring or S\'{e}rsic models for each set of multiple image candidates, the object is deemed to not be a lens, otherwise it is considered to be a legitimate lens candidate.
+We refer the reader to \citet{sonnenfeld+2018}, particularly Figures 1 and 2, for visual examples of this procedure.

 After running {\sc YattaLens} on the \Ngal~objects in the input catalog, we are left with \Ncand~lens candidates.